g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 visible:    1
 published:  true
-quality:    6
+quality:    7

 summary:    Making sense of current Chinese AI
 confidence: 70%
 importance: 7
 wordcount:
-warnings:   "Obsolete by March 2026.
-CoI: I've been a contractor for the big Western labs in the past and am long Google."
+warnings:   "Obsolete by March 2026.<br>CoIs: I've been a contractor for the big Western labs in the past and am long Google."
 categories: AI, hypothesis-dump
 where:      "Bristol"
 ---